anthemion-org/ogle-web/README.md

 The `z` prefix has no set meaning.
 It can be used to resolve name collisions with reserved words or third-party code, or for any other reason.

-So, a class defining a static function that accepts an `async` function parameter might begin with:
+Using these prefixes, a class defining a static function that accepts an `async` function parameter might begin with:

 ```
 class tBuff {